 - Salt – salt adds flavor.

-- Extra virgin olive oil – olive oil and garlic make the perfect topping.
-Yes.
-Please.
+- Extra virgin olive oil – olive oil helps grease the pan to cook the naan and make the garlic oil for the top of the naan.

-- Fresh Italian parsley or cilantro – a little bit of finely chopped parsley or cilantro makes our garlic oil even more delicious.
+- Fresh Italian parsley – for a little pop of green freshness, add some chopped parsley or cilantro.

 How to Make Garlic Naan